TL;DR

 Minimum Liability Coverage for Motorists in Colorado

-All drivers in Colorado are legally required to carry a minimum liability coverage:
+All drivers in Colorado are legally required to carry the minimum auto insurance requirements for liability coverage:

 • $25,000 per person for bodily injury